Financial Aid Services Center

 Winning scholarships is a great way to help pay for college.
 Scholarships provide money to pay for tuition, books, living expenses, and other costs of attending college.
 You need to do some work, though, to apply for scholarships.
 Spending the time it takes to find scholarships you can apply to will pay off if you get one, two, or more scholarships.
 Our Scholarship Center can help you with that search.

 It pays to work!
-If you work part-time 10 hours per week for the 30 weeks in the academic year earning $11.00 per hour, you will earn $3,300.
-Working full-time during the summer can bring you an additional $6,000 or $7,000.
-Your earnings can provide important funding to reduce your need to borrow student loans.
+If you work part time 10 hours per week for 30 weeks in the academic year earning $12.00 per hour, you will earn $3,600.
+Effective January 1, 2020, the minimum wage in Washington increases to $13.50 per hour.
+Working full time during the summer can bring you an estimated, additional $6,500 - $7,500.
+Your earnings can provide important funding.
 For more information regarding employment opportunities on and off campus, visit the WWU Student Employment Center.

 Western’s Veteran Services Office provides comprehensive services to veterans, service members and their dependents as they pursue their education at WWU.
 Visit the friendly and welcoming Veteran Services staff, many who are veterans themselves, for more information about VA educational benefits.